Mickey's Good Deed: Plot

 With the money, Mickey buys toys and food for the cat family and their mother, who is now snoring as he makes it back to their house and he delivers the goods dressed as Santa Claus.
 He barely manages to keep it quiet until he has snuck out of the house, just in time to see the children wake up to find all the toys he left.
 Mickey leaves satisfied that he helped the cat family in having a happy Christmas, though he feels depressed of selling away Pluto.

-Meanwhile, Adelbert starts making a mess in the house by throwing objects at a helpless Pluto; even doing the same to his father and butler, all just to continue amusing himself.
-The final straw was when Adelbert uses the Christmas tree as a slingshot to send Pluto flying in the air, causing the father to be struck in the butt by the star.
-Finally fed up with Adelbert's abusive and spoiled behavior, the father gets the butler to throw Pluto out and let him go before proceeding to punish Adelbert by spanking him.
+Meanwhile, Adelbert continues amusing himself by throwing objects at a panicking Pluto, causing the house to get messy and his father and butler to get hurt.
+The final straw is when Adelbert uses the Christmas tree as a slingshot to send Pluto flying in the air, causing the father to be struck in the butt by the star.
+Finally fed up with the messiness and chaos, the father orders the butler to throw Pluto out before proceeding to punish Adelbert by spanking him.
 Freed from Adelbert's abuse, Pluto happily follows Mickey's tracks to where he finds the lonely mouse sitting in front of a fire along with a snow sculpture of Pluto.
 Pluto burrows through the snow and pops his head out the top of the sculpture, surprising Mickey.
 The two friends happily share the pig family's roasted chicken for a Christmas dinner upon reuniting.